-Under federal law, you have a guaranteed issue right to buy a Medicare supplement plan during the Medigap Open Enrollment Period, which begins 6 months prior to your 65th birthday and/or Part B start date and continues for 6 months after those dates.
+Under federal law, you have a guaranteed issue right to buy a Medicare supplement plan during the Medigap Open Enrollment Period.
+This period begins 6 months prior to your 65th birthday and/or Part B start date and continues for 6 months after those dates.
 During this period, you cannot be declined by an insurance carrier or be charged more because of a pre-existing health condition.

-If you are within your 6-month Open Enrollment period or have a guaranteed issue right as noted above, you have the right to choose any Medicare supplement policy that you like, without having to go through medical underwriting.
+If you are within your 6-month Open Enrollment period or have a guaranteed issue right as noted above, you have the right to choose any Medicare supplement policy that you like.
+You will not have to go through medical underwriting.